Long track motorcycle racing: Competitions

-The International Motorcycling Federation (FIM), the World's motorcycle racing authority run a World Longtrack series as well as a World Championships.
-Although both events are named Long Track, they often are competed for on Grass.
+The International Motorcycling Federation (FIM) runs a World Longtrack Series as well as a world championships.
+Although both events are named long track, they often are competed for on grass.

-The Individual Long Track World Championship competitors must qualify through a series of Qualifiers.
+The Individual Long Track World Championship competitors must qualify through a series of qualifiers.
 Riders must be selected by their nations motorcycling authority.
-Riders then must compete in Qualifying rounds and hotly contested Semi Finals before reaching the World Longtrack series proper.
+Riders then must compete in qualifying rounds and hotly contested semi finals before reaching the World Longtrack Series proper.

 The Team Long Track World Championship involves each team consisting of 3 riders racing each other for points.
 The top team at the end is the winner.
 Germany have won 8 championships.